 August).
 The higher Los Angeles and San Francisco urbane.

-areas alone account for nearly one-third of overall share of the US.
+areas alone account for almost one-third of total share of the United States.

 EV market.
 The Heartland states market share of EV sales.

-is barely half of what they add to general vehicle.
+is hardly half of what they add to general lorry.

 registrations.”
 BEV market share control on the two coasts is attributed to.